-A disruption at Varex's manufacturing facilities in Salt Lake City, Utah; Calamba City, Philippines or Las Vegas, Nevada could materially and adversely affect its business.
+A disruption at Varex's manufacturing facilities in Salt Lake City, Utah; Calamba City, Philippines or Las Vegas, Nevada, as well as fluctuating manufacturing costs, could materially and adversely affect its business.

 The majority of Varex's products are manufactured in its manufacturing facility in Salt Lake City, Utah.
-Varex's manufacturing operations are subject to potential power failures, the breakdown, failure or substandard performance of equipment, the improper installation or operation of equipment, and natural or other disasters.
-Loss or damage to this manufacturing facility due to any of these factors or otherwise could materially and adversely affect Varex's ability to manufacture sufficient quantities of its products or otherwise deliver products to meet customer demand or contractual requirements which may result in a loss of revenue and other adverse business consequences.
+Varex's manufacturing operations are subject to potential power failures, the breakdown, failure, or substandard performance of equipment, the improper installation or operation of equipment, and natural or other disasters.
+Loss or damage to this manufacturing facility due to any of these factors or otherwise could materially and adversely affect Varex's ability to manufacture sufficient quantities of its products or otherwise deliver products to meet customer demand or contractual requirements, which may result in a loss of revenue and other adverse business consequences.
 Because of the time required to obtain regulatory approval and licensing of a manufacturing facility, Varex may not be available on a timely basis to replace any lost manufacturing capacity.
-The occurrence of these or any other operational issues at Varex's manufacturing facilities could have a material and adverse effect on Varex's business, financial condition and results of operations.
-In addition, some of Varex's products from the Claymount acquisition are also manufactured in its Calamba City, Philippines manufacturing facility, which is subject to similar risks but may also face additional regulatory and political risks which could impact Varex's ability to manufacture and ship products in a timely manner or at all.
-Varex manufactures its security products in Las Vegas, Nevada, and these operations are also subject to potential power failures, the breakdown, failure or substandard performance of equipment, the improper installation or operation of equipment, and natural or other disasters which could materially and adversely affect Varex's ability to deliver products to meet customer demand.
+The occurrence of these or any other operational issues at Varex's manufacturing facilities could have a material and adverse effect on Varex's business, financial condition, and results of operations.
+In addition, some of Varex's products from the Claymount acquisition are also manufactured in its Calamba City, Philippines manufacturing facility, which is subject to similar risks but may also face additional regulatory and political risks, which could impact Varex's ability to manufacture and ship products in a timely manner or at all.
+Varex manufactures its security products in Las Vegas, Nevada, and these operations are also subject to potential power failures, the breakdown, failure, or substandard performance of equipment, the improper installation or operation of equipment, and natural or other disasters, all of which could materially and adversely affect Varex's ability to deliver products to meet customer demand.
+In addition, Varex's costs associated with manufacturing its products can vary significantly from quarter to quarter, and fluctuations thereof may adversely affect its business, operating results, and/or financial condition.

-Significantly more than half of Varex's revenues are generated from customers located outside the United States, and economic, political and other risks associated with international sales and operations could materially and adversely affect Varex's sales or make them less predictable.
+Significantly more than half of Varex's revenues are generated from customers located outside the United States, and economic, political, and other risks associated with international sales and operations could materially and adversely affect Varex's sales or make them less predictable.

 Varex conducts business globally.
-As a result, Varex must provide significant service and support globally, which in the past was in part provided by Varian.
+As a result, Varex must provide significant service and support globally.
 Varex intends to continue to expand its presence in international markets and expects to expend significant resources in doing so.
-Varex cannot be sure that it will be able to meet its sales, service and support objectives or obligations in these international markets, or recover its investments.
+Varex cannot be sure that it will be able to meet its sales, service, and support objectives or obligations in these international markets or recover its investment in attempting to do so.
 Varex's future results could be harmed by a variety of factors, including: